gersteinlab/forest-fire-clustering/README.md

 ## Description

-Here, we introduce Forest Fire Clustering, an efficient and interpretable clustering method for discovering and validating cell types in single-cell sequencing analysis.
+Forest Fire Clustering is an efficient and interpretable clustering method for discovering and validating cell types in single-cell sequencing analysis.
 Different than the existing methods, our clustering algorithm makes minimal prior assumptions about the data and provides point-wise posterior probabilities for internal validation.
 Additionally, it computes point-wise label entropies that can highlight novel transition cell types de novo along developmental pseudo-time manifolds.
 Lastly, our inductive algorithm is able to make robust inferences in an online-learning context.

 ## Getting Started